-- The 2018 GOLD guidelines state that the management strategy for stable COPD should be predominantly based on an assessment of the patient's symptoms and risk of exacerbations; the risk of exacerbations is based on a patient's exacerbation history.
-Key recommendations from the GOLD guidelines are as follows (GOLD 2018): - Inhaled bronchodilators are central to symptom management in COPD and commonly given on a regular basis to prevent or reduce symptoms. - Inhaled bronchodilators are recommended over oral bronchodilators. - LAMAs and LABAs significantly improve lung function, dyspnea, and health status, and reduce exacerbation rates. - LAMAs and LABAs are preferred over short-acting agents except for patients with only occasional dyspnea. - LAMAs have a greater effect on exacerbation reduction compared to LABAs and decrease hospitalizations. - Patients may be started on single long-acting bronchodilator therapy or dual long-acting bronchodilator therapy.
-In patients with persistent dyspnea on one bronchodilator, treatment should be escalated to two bronchodilators. - o Combination treatment with a LABA and LAMA: - Reduces exacerbations compared to monotherapy or ICS/LABA. - Increases FEV1 and reduces symptoms compared to monotherapy. - Long-term monotherapy with ICSs is not recommended.
-Long-term treatment with ICSs may be considered in association with LABAs for patients with a history of exacerbations despite treatment with long-acting bronchodilators. - Triple inhaled therapy of LAMA/LABA/ICS improves lung function, symptoms, and health status and reduces exacerbations compared to ICS/LABA or LAMA monotherapy. - Treatment recommendations are given for patients with COPD based on their GOLD patient group (see Table 3 below). - Group A: Patients should be offered bronchodilator treatment (short- or long-acting).
+- The 2019 GOLD guidelines state that the management strategy for stable COPD should be predominantly based on an assessment of the patient's symptoms and risk of exacerbations; the risk of exacerbations is based on a patient's exacerbation history.
+Key recommendations from the GOLD guidelines are as follows (GOLD 2019): - Inhaled bronchodilators are central to symptom management in COPD and commonly given on a regular basis to prevent or reduce symptoms. - Inhaled bronchodilators are recommended over oral bronchodilators. - o LAMAs and LABAs significantly improve lung function, dyspnea, and health status, and reduce exacerbation rates. - LAMAs and LABAs are preferred over short-acting agents except for patients with only occasional dyspnea. - LAMAs have a greater effect on exacerbation reduction compared to LABAs and decrease hospitalizations. - Patients may be started on single long-acting bronchodilator therapy or dual long-acting bronchodilator therapy.
+In patients with persistent dyspnea on 1 bronchodilator, treatment should be escalated to 2 bronchodilators. - o Combination treatment with a LABA and LAMA: - Reduces exacerbations compared to monotherapy or ICS/LABA. - Increases FEV1 and reduces symptoms compared to monotherapy. - Long-term monotherapy with ICSs is not recommended.
+Long-term treatment with ICSs may be considered in association with LABAs for patients with a history of exacerbations despite treatment with long-acting bronchodilators. - Triple inhaled therapy of LAMA/LABA/ICS improves lung function, symptoms, and health status and reduces exacerbations compared to ICS/LABA or LAMA monotherapy. - o Treatment recommendations are given for patients with COPD based on their GOLD patient group (see Table 3). - Group A: Patients should be offered bronchodilator treatment (short- or long-acting), based on its effect on breathlessness.
 This should be continued if symptomatic benefit is documented. - Group B: Initial therapy should consist of a long-acting bronchodilator (LAMA or LABA).
 For patients with persistent breathlessness on monotherapy, use of 2 bronchodilators is recommended (LAMA + LABA).
 For patients with severe breathlessness, initial therapy with 2 bronchodilators may be considered.
-If the addition of a second bronchodilator does not improve symptoms, it is suggested that treatment could be stepped down to a single bronchodilator.

-- Group C: Initial therapy should be a LAMA.
-Patients with persistent exacerbations may benefit from adding a second long-acting bronchodilator (LAMA + LABA, preferred) or using an ICS + LABA. - Group D: It is recommended to start therapy with a LAMA + LABA combination.
-In some patients, initial therapy with an ICS + LABA may be the first choice; these patients may have a history and/or findings suggestive of asthma-COPD overlap.
+If the addition of a second bronchodilator does not improve symptoms, it is suggested that treatment could be stepped down to a single bronchodilator; switching to another device or molecules can also be considered. - Group C: Initial therapy should be a LAMA.
+Patients with persistent exacerbations may benefit from adding a second long-acting bronchodilator (LAMA + LABA, preferred) or using an ICS + LABA.
+For patients who have a history and/or findings suggestive of asthma-COPD overlap or blood eosinophil count ≥ 300 cells/μL, ICS + LABA is preferred. - Group D: In general, it is recommended to start therapy with a LAMA.
+For patients with more severe symptoms, especially dyspnea and/or exercise limitation, LAMA/LABA may be considered for initial treatment.
+In some patients, initial therapy with an ICS + LABA may be the first choice; these patients may have a history and/or findings suggestive of asthma-COPD overlap or blood eosinophil count ≥ 300 cells/μL.
 In patients who develop further exacerbations on LAMA + LABA therapy, alternative pathways include escalation to a LAMA + LABA + ICS (preferred) or a switch to an ICS + LABA.
 If patients treated with a LAMA + LABA + ICS still have exacerbations, options for selected patients may include addition of roflumilast, addition of a macrolide, or stopping the ICS.

 Table 3.
-Assessment of symptoms and risk of exacerbations to determine GOLD patient group
+Assessment of symptoms and risk of exacerbations to determine GOLD patient group mMRC 0 to 1 mMRC ≥ 2 CAT < 10 CAT ≥ 10 ≥ 2 moderate severity (or ≥ 1 leading to hospital admission) С D 0 or 1 moderate severity (not leading to hospital admission) А В

-Symptoms

-Exacerbation history mMRC 0 to 1 mMRC ≥ 2

-CAT < 10 CAT ≥ 10

-≥2 С D

-(or ≥ 1 leading to hospital admission)

-0 or 1 (not leading to hospital admission) Α В